Verviam/Verviam/README.md

 **👋 Hi, I’m Evan Gao**
-- ⚒️ I’m currently working on: Personal Portfolio and Senator Volunteer Tracker and RapidLearn and BetterRussian and DreamyUni
+- ⚒️ I’m currently working on: Personal Portfolio and Senator Volunteer Tracker and TaskGuide and BetterRussian and DreamyUni
 - 🌱I'm currently learning React.js and Next.js
 - 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me gaoevan37@gmail.com